 Public schools in Amsterdam

 Public schooling in the Netherlands is free for all children, including expats, until age 16.
-After the age of 16, parents are expected to pay annual fees.
+After the age of 16, there are certain annual fees payable.

 Language is important for expat families to consider.
 If a child speaks no Dutch and is at least six years old, some schools run a special newcomer's class in which the focus is on learning the language in order to continue their studies in Dutch.